rennerocha/mediafeed/README.rst

-Simple application to help me organize my YouTube subscriptions by categories.
+This application allows you to organize your media subscriptions (currently only YouTube channels) into categories to make it easier to access the content you want.

 Main requirements
 =================